-and $\text{Ge}{0.8}\text{Si}{0.2}$ have very similar electronic structures.
+As mentioned in Sec.
+V, the Humble structure in Ge and $Ge{0.8}Si{0.2}$ have very similar electronic structures.
 Considering the similarity between Si and Ge atoms and the fact that an average of 80% of the neighbors of any given Si site are Ge atoms, we now abandon the use of the VCA and work instead in the limit of low Si concentration.
 That is, we carry out calculations using supercells in which only a single Si atom has been substituted into the Ge Humble structure, and vary the location of this impurity atom to take statistical averages.

 A further complication is that a core hole is formed when a core electron is ejected, giving rise to an interaction with the conduction bands.
-In most cases, such a "core-hole effect" cannot be neglected, especially in insulators [40, 44].
-Accordingly, we adopt the "Z+1 approximation," in which the excitation is simulated with an extra proton in the nucleus of the excited Si atom [40, 44- 47].
-Using the structure as obtained from a relaxation without the core hole, we replace the Si atom with a P atom and then calculate the s- and d-projected local DOS on the P atom.
-Typically, a large supercell is needed to avoid interactions between periodic images of the Z+1 atoms.
+In most cases, such a "core-hole effect" cannot be neglected, especially in insulators [40,44,45].
+Accordingly, we adopt the "Z + 1 approximation," in which the excitation is simulated with an extra proton in the nucleus of the excited Si atom [40,44,46-48].
+Using the structure as obtained from a relaxation without the core hole, we replace the Si atom with a P atom and then calculate the s- and dprojected local DOS on the P atom.
+Typically, a large supercell is needed to avoid interactions between periodic images of the Z + 1 atoms.
 We have tested supercells having 52, 104, and 208 atoms, and find that good convergence is achieved for the 104-atom cell.
+Tests of the convergence with respect to cell size are included in Appendix.
+C.

-Conversely, if the core-hole effect is negligible or fully screened, one can use the local s- and d-projected DOS for an ordinary Si impurity; we refer to this as the "Z approximation" [40, 43, 48].
+Conversely, if the core-hole effect is negligible or fully screened, one can use the local s- and d-projected DOS for an ordinary Si impurity; we refer to this as the "Z approximation" [40,43,49].

-The spin-orbit coupling is included while implementing the Z and Z+1 approximations.
+The spin-orbit coupling is included while implementing the Z and Z + 1 approximations.
 To save computational expense, these supercell calculations are carried out using GGA-PBE rather than HSE03.
 In Appendix A, we show that the correction coming from HSE03 is again mainly of the scissors type.
 That is, the DOS of the conduction bands calculated using GGA-PBE and HSE03 are very similar after a rigid upward shift of the GGA-PBE calculated conduction bands.
 As will be shown below, we find that the GGA-PBE simulations give good agreement with our experimental EELS data.